 Not all sober living homes are alike.
-In fact, because there can such a variety, it’s important to know what your needs are when it comes to recovery and what a sober living home can offer you.
+Because there can be such a variety, it’s important to know what your needs are when it comes to recovery and what a sober living home can offer you.
 This article will provide tips to help guide your search for a sober living home that’s right for you.

 What to Look for in Sober Living Homes

-Finances: For some recovering men and women, finances may play a big role in the sober living home you choose.
-Keep in mind that some health insurance companies may cover sober living residencies for a period of time.
-However, double check that the sober living home you’re looking at accepts insurance.
+- Finances: For some recovering men and women, finances may play a big role in the sober living home you choose.
+Keep in mind that some health insurance companies may cover sober living residences for some time.
+However, double-check that the sober living home you’re looking at accepts insurance.

-Access to AA Meetings: Also, you may want to choose a home that is reasonably near AA meetings you will be attending for easy access to those meetings.
-Most sober living homes accommodate residents for 6 months to a year in order to support continuous sobriety.
+- Access to AA Meetings: Also, you may want to choose a home that is reasonably near AA meetings you will be attending for easy access to those meetings.
+Most sober living homes accommodate residents for six months to a year to support continuous sobriety.

-Services Offered: At times, but not always, sober living homes provide more than just a sober place to live.
+- Services Offered: At times, but not always, these kinds of aftercare locations provide more than just a sober place to live.
 For instance, they may have meetings right at the house.
 They might also have meditation groups, yoga classes, and a garden to walk through.
 These services can help lift your emotional and spiritual well being.